 - 18.1 Personal protective equipment is defined as "all equipment designed to be worn or held to protect against risk to personal health or safety".
-Such equipment could be a respiratory mask to prevent the inhalation of dust, or gloves to protect hands from hot, rough, sharp surfaces etc. - 18.2 Personal protective equipment should only be used as a last resort where identified risks have not been able to be adequately controlled by other means. - 18.3 The school will ensure that where it is necessary, adequate and suitable personal protective equipment will be provided to protect staff and students from risks to their health and safety as a result of education and employment activities. - 18.4 Staff are to ensure that where personal protective equipment is necessary, it is correct for the risk it is seeking to protect the wearer against, and suitable for the person wearing it, fitting properly and giving adequate protection.
-Also that where relevant, staff and students are given appropriate training and instruction in how to use it.
+Such equipment could be a respiratory mask to prevent the inhalation of dust, or gloves to protect hands from hot, rough, sharp surfaces etc. - 18.2 Personal protective equipment should only be used as a last resort where identified risks have not been able to be adequately controlled by other means. - 18.3 The school will ensure that where it is necessary, adequate and suitable personal protective equipment will be provided to protect staff and students from risks to their health and safety as a result of education and employment activities. - 18.4 Staff are advised during their induction whether their role will require personal protective equipment.
+Staff are to ensure that where personal protective equipment is necessary, it is correct for the risk it is seeking to protect the wearer against, and suitable for the person wearing it, fitting properly and giving adequate protection.
+Also that where relevant, staff and students are given appropriate training and instruction in how to use it by the Operations Manager, Medical Officer or the Maintenance Team.